Vercel is the only infrastructure I haven't second-guessed

 Hosting, analytics, speed monitoring, custom domain, security certificates.
 All of it just runs.
 Here's what I trust it for and what I don't.

 Sign up, connect your project, and deploy.
-For a custom domain, add it in the Vercel dashboard, then update your domain registrar's DNS records to point at Vercel (they give you the exact values).
+For a custom domain, add it in the Vercel dashboard, then update your domain registrar's DNS records to point at Vercel (they give you the exact values to enter).
 Security certificates are provisioned automatically.
 Analytics and speed monitoring are free on the basic tier and take about two minutes to enable.

 Never trust auto-confirm on a command with consequences you can't undo.